polarbeargo/FSND/README.md

 # Full Stack Web Developer Nanodegree Capstone

 This is the capstone project for the Udacity Full Stack Web Developer Nanodegree.
-The project is a simple casting agency that allows users to view, create, update, and delete actors and movies.
+The project is a simple casting agency that allows users to create, update, and delete actors and movies.
 The project is hosted on Render and can be accessed [here](https://cd0044-full-stack-web-developer.onrender.com/).

 ## Environment Setup

-- From the heroku_sample folder run
+- In the project folder run

 ```bash
 # Mac users